Ordering Medieval Society

 "An important and well-selected series of essay.
 They present to an English-only audience the central directions of a new kind of social history being pursued in Germany by some of the biggest names in contemporary German scholarship."—Patrick Geary, University of Notre Dame

 "This collection of essays examines the cognitive categories used by medieval people and modern historians to organize and perceive medieval society.
 Drawing initially on the work of medievalist Karl Schmid and secondarily on the French sociologists, these essays challenge a once-dominant mode of German medieval studies, "constitutional history."
-In doing so, they reimage a more dynamic and less hierarchical Middle Ages."—Medieval Review
+In doing so, they reimage a more dynamic and less hierarchical Middle Ages."—<The Medieval Review

 What intellectual and practical tools did medieval peoples employ in situations of disorder?
 How did they attempt to maintain cultural stability?
 Arguing against the common notion of a static medieval society organized along kinship and feudal lines, the contributors to Ordering Medieval Society—among them some of Germany's most influential medieval historians—reveal the diverse egalitarian and hierarchical forms of organization that medieval societies used to forge group structure.